bwsw/cloudstack-ui/docs/source/CSUI-LogView.rst

 Log View Plugin
 ===================

-.. warning:: The section is under development!

 ..
 Contents::

 Overview
 ----------------

 In the *Virtual Machines*-*View Logs* section a user can see VM logs.
 This section appears if the UI-plugin - Log View - is activated.
 This UI-plugin works together with the backend API plugin developed to process and view virtual machine logs which are handled by ELK and delivered to the storage by Filebeat.
 The version of the backend API plugin matches Apache CloudStack version that it is built for.
-The plugin is developed and tested only with Apache CloudStack 4.11.1
+The plugin is tested with Apache CloudStack 4.11.2.0.

 To make the *View logs* section available, first deploy the backend API plugin and then activate the Log View UI-plugin via the ``config.json`` file.
 See deployment instructions below.